openbroadcaster/openbroadcaster.github.io/accessories.md

 ## Mechanical RS232 Switching Relay
 {:toc}

-Switching relay is not dependant on the Alert Player for functioning, and in the event of power failure continues to pass thru the source signal (however, relays require power to be able to switch to the Alert feed).
+Switching relay is not dependant on the Alert Player for functioning.
+In the event of power failure continues to pass thru the source signal (however, relays require power to be able to switch to the Alert feed).
 Configuration of the Alert Player to issue GPIO DTR signals to the relay are covered in [Getting Started](gettingStarted.html#gpio).

 ![ Relay Box](/img/relay_box.jpg ){: .usb-xlr}

+<a name="relay"></a>

 __Prerequisites__

-Update alert player.
+Update Alert Player.
 Com Port(s) are enabled in BIOS (default=on)

 ### Install Relay
 {:toc}